-I have considered the Major Project proposal referred to me by the Tasmanian Planning Commission by letter dated 18 August 2022.
-The EPA Board's assessment criteria requirements each address matters that will be relevant to the EPA Board's assessment of the Major Project under the Environmental Management and Pollution Control Act 1994, and subsequent decision regarding the content of final advice that will be given under section 60ZZF(I) of LUPAA in regard to the Major Project.
+I have considered the Major Project proposal referred to the Director by the Tasmanian Planning Commission by letter dated 18 August 2022, the draft assessment criteria advertised by the Panel on 26 June 2023, and the representations referred to the EPA Board by the Panel on 12 July 2023.
+The EPA Board's assessment criteria requirements as outlined below, and the guidance provided in Schedules I and 2 of this notice, address matters that will be relevant to the EPA Board's assessment of the Major Project under the Environmental Management and Pollution Control Act 1994 (EMPC Act), and subsequent decision regarding the content of final advice that will be given under section 60ZZF(I) of LUPAA in regard to the Major Project.
+In addition, the guidance in Schedules I and 2 of this notice are provided in accordance with section 60ZC(6) of LUPAA and section 74(4) of the EMPC Act, and set out the information base that the environmental impact assessment of the Major Project must establish under section 74(9) of the EMPC Act in order for the EPA Board to undertake its assessment.